KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 An exception representing the case where the build was aborted by request, as opposed to being unceremoniously shut down due to another kind of error exception.

-    throw [Microsoft.Build.Exceptions.BuildAbortedException]::New("An exception representing the case where the build was aborted by request, as opposed to being unceremoniously shut down due to another kind of error exception.")
+    throw [Microsoft.Build.Exceptions.BuildAbortedException]::New('An exception representing the case where the build was aborted by request, as opposed to being unceremoniously shut down due to another kind of error exception.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Build.Exceptions.BuildAbortedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.Build.Exceptions.BuildAbortedException.aspx)